top of page

 Light: Bright, indirect light.
 Strong light enhances the purple coloration, but harsh direct sun can scorch the leaves.

 Water: Water when the top inch of soil feels dry.
-Keep soil lightly moist but never soggy.
-Overwatering will dull the foliage and invite root issues.
+Keep soil lightly moist but never soggy, and avoid getting water directly on the leaves (do not use misters).
+Overwatering can cause drooping and root rot.

 Soil: Well-draining potting mix.
 A standard indoor houseplant soil with added perlite works well.